Your journey to a pain-free jaw starts here.

 Because stress, habit, and muscle tension patterns are nearly universal companions for jaw pain, practically everyone can experience a reduction in tension and pain from receiving intraoral manual treatment or learning to treat themselves.

-However, some TMJ issues, such as advanced disc degeneration that can occur after years of tension, clenching, and/or grinding, require intervention beyond the scope of this course.
+However, some TMJ issues, such as disc degeneration that can occur after years of tension, clenching, and/or grinding, require intervention beyond the scope of this course.

 Schedule a phone consultation with MaryAnn if you’re unsure.

 I’ve experienced trauma in the past, and I wonder if it’s related to my jaw pain.
 Should I sign up for a session?

 Sometimes trauma, abuse, or a deeply stressful situation can exacerbate jaw pain.

 MaryAnn hasn’t seen any studies on this — it’s based on anecdotal evidence from clients, many of whom have said their jaw issues started after a stressful time or a trauma occurred.